 "I am filled with gratitude for BOP in organising the meeting yesterday.
 I was so proud of the students and how confident they were.
 The facilitators were such a pleasure to work with as well... nothing is ever a problem for the team, what a great culture they are creating."
 Kerry Kable, Youth Officer, City of Gold Coast

-Since running this program we've taken similar online deliver techniques and applied them to our programs, like our 21st Century Leader Programs, for the classroom.
+Since running this program we've taken similar online deliver techniques and applied them to our workshops, see our School Programs for more information.